sdondley/ClimateChangeChat/fast_as_fuck_perl_language_server_and_completion.md

             * that's not to dissuade you
             * install it
                 * you guessed it: google it if you don't know how
-* Now type in these commands like a good code monkey:
+* Now type (or copy and paste) in these commands like a good code monkey:
     * ripped straight from the ["Perl Navigator" documentation](https://github.com/bscan/PerlNavigator)
         ```
         git clone https://github.com/bscan/PerlNavigator